Best Graduation Gift Ideas 2026 — Tech & Gadgets They'll Actually Use

 Apple AirPods Pro 2 — $249

-AirPods Pro 2 remain the best earbuds for iPhone users.
+AirPods Pro 2 remain the best earbuds for AirPods Pro 2 Review 2026: The Best Earbuds for iPhone Users?" class="internal-link">iPhone users.
 The second-generation model improved noise cancellation by 2x over the original and added Personalized Spatial Audio, which maps sound to your ear shape using the iPhone's front camera.
 H2 chip integration means they automatically work with every Apple device in the recipient's setup.

 This is the gold-standard tech graduation gift for iPhone users.
 It's something they'll use every single day for years.